Interior Dept. seeks to fire Park Police officers who fatally shot Bijan Ghaisar in 2017

 Officers Lucas Vinyard, 40, and Alejandro Amaya, 42, have been on either paid administrative duty or paid leave since Nov.
-17, 2017, when they pursued Ghaisar, 25, down the George Washington Memorial Parkway and into a residential neighborhood of Fairfax County.
+17, 2017, when they pursued Ghaisar, 25, down George Washington Memorial Parkway and into a residential neighborhood of Fairfax County.
 When Ghaisar, driving a Jeep Grand Cherokee, tried to drive away from the officers for a third time, after two prior drive-offs on or near the parkway, video shows that both officers fired five times into the Jeep, fatally wounding the unarmed driver.

 Lawyers for the officers did not return messages seeking comment Tuesday, but leaders of the Park Police’s Fraternal Order of Police union lodge said the action by the Interior Department, before any internal investigation or disciplinary process was ever conducted, violated the terms of the union’s contract and would not withstand legal scrutiny.

 “It is extremely disappointing,” Park Police union leader Kenneth Spencer said Tuesday, “that the Biden administration has taken such a hard line and illegal anti-labor position.”
-Spencer and his union predecessor said that they had not previously seen Interior or the Park Police seek to circumvent the standard process for disciplining or terminating an officer.
+Spencer and his union predecessor said they had not previously seen Interior or the Park Police seek to circumvent the standard process for disciplining or terminating an officer.

-The union “will be initiating a full-scale offensive campaign against the Department of Interior and the National Park Service,” Spencer said in an email to his members on Monday.
+The union “will be initiating a full-scale offensive campaign against the Department of Interior and the National Park Service,” Spencer said in an email to his members Monday.
 He wrote that the two agencies “arbitrarily proposed removal on two officers based on public opinion, bias [sic] media stories, and political manipulation.”

 A spokeswoman for the Interior Department said the officers remain on paid leave but declined to discuss “this ongoing administrative matter.”